-The healthcare field is continually changing with new technology and research into care methods.
+The healthcare field is continually changing with new technology and research methods.
 Due to this, most healthcare organizations require nurses to attend continuing education courses.
 On top of required education, many nurses choose to stay up to speed in their field by attending training, reading publications or participating in workshops.
-Talk about one of your most recent training sessions you attended and expand on your particular interests in learning more in the nursing field and how you educate yourself.
+To successfully answer this question, candidates should talk about one of the most recent training sessions they attended and expand on their particular interests in learning more in the nursing field and how they educate themselves.

 "As part of my continuing education requirements, I recently attended a Child Maltreatment training.
 Working in a Family Practice clinic, this training was extremely useful as it educated me on how to spot potential child abuse on patients that I see.
 As well, I learned new changes in law about mandatory reporting if child abuse was suspected.
 On top of regular continuing education credits, my passion lies in the treatment of children that are diagnosed with cancer.
 I am a subscriber of the 'Journal of Pediatric Nursing' and enjoy reading and learning about new research in the field."

 "As a nurse with many years of experience, am well aware of how quickly medicine and nursing practices advance, so I understand the importance of keeping up with the latest health research.
 I subscribe to several nursing journals through my membership in the American Nurses Association, and I use the information in these journals to stay abreast on newly published research.
 Reading these journals as well as attending CME courses have helped me stay ahead and on the cutting-edge of nursing practice throughout my career."